|

 The chart shows the Dow transports on the weekly scale with two red lines outlining a descending broadening wedge.
 A full 79% of stocks

 showing a descending broadening wedge breakout upward, so maybe there is hope for the transports after all.
-If they do, then the target price would be the top
+If the breakout is upward, then the target price would be the top

 of the wedge, or about 5,000.